 - When is it okay to draw and write on books? - Is this something you have ever done before? - Did you get in trouble?

-Copyright and fair use.
-Watch this short video and use this ACTIVITY SHEET to host a conversation and get kids thinking about copyright and fair use.
+Watch this short VIDEO to host a conversation and get kids thinking about copyright and fair use.